By: Kayla Kopke

-So Dave went to college at Central Michigan University to study Business.
+Dave went to college at Central Michigan University to study Business.
 He left college not only with a wealth of knowledge, but also a wife named Laura.
-Dave immediately applied to many companies, and took an opportunity as apparel manager at Kmart in Bowling Green, KY.
+Dave immediately applied to many companies and took an opportunity as apparel manager at Kmart in Bowling Green, KY.
 After a few years at Kmart, Dave quit to accept a similar position with Eddie Bauer in Novi, MI.
-They then purchased their first home, in Livonia, and had their first child, me.
+Then they purchased their first home, in Livonia, and had their first child, me.

 One year later, my parents bought their second home in Sterling Heights.
 We resided there for the next 21 years, soon welcoming my sister Danielle.
 Their move to the Eastside was prompted by a new job opportunity, one with more earning potential to offset the costs of raising a family.
 A few months earlier, Dave had turned to the newspaper and saw an advertisement for a sales position at a large home improvement company in St. Clair Shores, MI.